 One crow forages alone at the edge of a large grassy slope punctuating the intense green.
-When I look down the trail I see flashes of other crow slipping between the trees.
-The cloud cover deepens their black feathers so they look like oil dripping through the woods.
+When I look down the trail I see flashes of other crows slipping between the trees.
+The cloud cover deepens their black feathers so they drip through the woods like oil.

-I sit on a bench here, a picnic table there, reaching into the lace of bird song for the familiars: scrub jays, yellow warblers, dark-eyed juncos, spotted towhees, crows.
-A woman walks past so engrossed in her phone her steps seem suspended, in slow motion, a Tai Chi practice perhaps.
-I do not think I exist in her attention or peripheral vision and for that moment I feel how a forest creature might while hiding in its own stillness watching the brash world of humans pass.
+I sit on a bench reaching into the lace of bird song for the familiars: scrub jays, yellow warblers, dark-eyed juncos, spotted towhees, crows.
+A woman walks past so engrossed in her phone her steps seem suspended.
+I do not exist in her attention even peripherally and for a moment I feel how a forest creature might hiding in its own stillness watching the brash world of humans pass.

-The rain drops become larger as I write in my sketchbook so I get on the trail again and head for the picnic shelter wishing I had brought a pen with waterproof ink.
+The rain drops become larger as I write in my sketchbook so I get on the trail again and head for the picnic shelter.

 A spotted towhee darts across the trail from one brushy cover to another.
 It is so funny to watch birds run even in situations where flight would be unwieldy.
-I feel as though my whole life is the same sort of comic but necessary dash.
-Somehow this inspires me to photograph the rusty hues of dead salal leaves and draw a few buds from the spray of spring twigs along the trail.
+I feel as though my whole life is the same sort of comic but necessary dash so I stop to photograph the rusty hues of dead salal leaves and draw a few buds from the spray of spring twigs along the trail.

-I came here to admire magnolia blossoms and end up with fish-sense, critter-sense.
-This seems like a bargain to me.
-What do I remember about the blossoms anyway?
+I came here to admire magnolia blossoms.
+What do I remember about them anyway?
 How delicate and soft the petals were even on blossoms larger than my hands.